grafana/grafana-kiosk/README.md

 # sudo chmod 755 /usr/bin/grafana-kiosk
 ```

+## Dependencies

+Raspian 10/Buster 32bit or 64bit, (Raspberry Pi OS with desktop, approx image size 1.18GB)
+unclutter (for hiding mouse/cursor)
+rng-tools (for entropy issues)

+lxpanel gives an error on pi4

 ## Usage

 NOTE: Flags with parameters should use an "equals" (-autofit=true, -URL=https://play.grafana.org) when also used with any boolean flags.